getsentry/sentry-docs/src/_includes/common/errors-context.md

 - *Tags* are key/value string pairs that are both indexed and searchable.
 Tags power UI features such as filters and tag-distribution maps.
 Tags help you quickly access related events and view the tag distribution for a set of events.
 Common uses for tags include hostname, platform version, and user language.

-    Once you've started sending tagged data, you'll see it in the Sentry web UI: the filters within the sidebar on the Project page; summarized within an event; and on the tags page for an aggregated event.
+    Once you've started sending tagged data, you'll see it in the Sentry web UI: the filters within the sidebar on the Project page, summarized within an event, and on the tags page for an aggregated event.

     We’ll automatically index all tags for an event, as well as the frequency and the last time the Sentry SDK has seen a value.
 We also keep track of the number of distinct tags and can assist you in determining hotspots for various issues.